+Firstly, the gym is quieter, so I don’t have to wait around to use the equipment.
 Morning exercise also gives me more energy and brightens my mood for the rest of the day.

-The fact that I prefer to train early in the day doesn’t mean that I’m one of those “eager beavers” who wakes up with a smile on his face and a spring in his step, ready and raring to go.
+I certainly don’t think of myself as a morning person.
+The fact I prefer to train early in the day doesn’t mean I’m one of those “eager beavers” who wakes up with a smile on his face and a spring in his step, ready and raring to go.

 Morning workouts have simply become a habit that has developed over a period of many years.